 1. What are the Legal Requirements for Starting a Business?

-This is one that is very country specific as some countries require businesses to have licences or permits in order to be able to trade, where as others do not.
+This is one that is very country specific as some countries require businesses to have licenses or permits in order to be able to trade, whereas others do not.

 For this, you would need to contact your local government or business bureau in order to be able to find out what these are and how you would go about getting them.

 When you are starting an ecommerce business, you need to let the relevant tax authorities know that you are A) Going to be trading as a business and B) What the legal structure of that business is.
 This is so that you can ensure that you are paying the correct taxes for your business.

 Once again, business structures can be country specific but some common options in many countries are: